tomhebunn/SpeckleElements/README.md

 **Rooms**:
 - Only out of revit please.

+**Spaces**
+- See Rooms
+- Needs checking
+- May need a routine to check if spaces pulled are located in the model.
+Not sure if it matters.

 **GenericElement**:
 - anything that we don't know how to convert goes in here.